sigmie/docs.sigmie.com/src/pages/docs/search/retrievable-attributes.md

 description: Hit fields that will be used after retrieving.
 ---

-Retrieve only the Hit fields that you are going to be used.
+Retrieve only the attributes that you are going to be used.

 ---